 Moisturizers keep the skin hydrated throughout the day.
 They trap the existing moisture in the skin.

-The American Academy of Dermatology suggests that one should apply moisturizer within a few minutes of drying up after a shower.
+The American Academy of Dermatology suggests that one should apply moisturizer right after a shower.
 (3)

 Studies reveal that it keeps the skin moist and can heal minor wounds and burns.
-(6) It restricts your skin from getting dry and keeps it smooth and moist.
+(6) It restricts your skin from getting dry.
 Apply it after a shower on the affected area.

 Coconut oil can work wonders to treat dry skin!

 A study showed that coconut oil acts as an emollient and improves skin hydration.
-The research also resulted in an increase in surface lipid levels.
+The research also resulted in increased surface lipid levels.
 (8) Lipids are basically fatty acids that are vital for our skin.
 They keep the skin moist and hydrated.

 Vitamin E is an antioxidant that is vital to keep your skin healthy.
 Vitamin E is used as a topical remedy for dry skin.